hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/Persona-Building.md

 [◄ Go back to README](../README.md)

-## what is a persona?
+## What is a persona?

 explain why personas are useful

-## using the answers to the heauristics to build personas
+## Using the answers to the heuristics to build personas

 put in the classification tree ideas here with example, show which heuristics provide info